quentintrouve/si-archemede/README.md

   <img src="img/Gif/archemede.gif">
 </p>

 **ARCH-E-MEDE** is a new concept of electric boat imagined for the Tesla brand.
 The subject of this school work was to create a new product for an existing brand and to code the landing page.
-This page is made respecting the Mobile First development.
+This page is made respecting the **Mobile First development**.
 It integrates a pre-order form, two article pages and scroll animations.

 ## 🚀 Getting Started